-1.37 Undertaking the site assessment process has been a complex task because of the number of sites involved and their respective histories.
-Pan 1/2010 states that sites being 'rolled forward' from previous plans should be included in the assessment; although there is provision for small sites not to be included, or for sites with consent to be part of a baseline, so as to only be considered for cumulative effects.
+1.38 Undertaking the site assessment process has been a complex task because of the number of sites involved and their respective histories.
+PAN 1/2010 states that sites being 'rolled forward' from previous plans should be included in the assessment; although there is provision for small sites not to be included, or for sites with consent to be part of a baseline, so as to only be considered for cumulative effects.

-- 1.38 The approach taken at the MIR ER stage was to produce area based maps showing preferred and alternative options, as well as sites being rolled forward, that met certain criteria.
+- 1.39 The approach taken at the MIR ER stage was to produce area based maps showing preferred and alternative options, as well as sites being rolled forward, that met certain criteria.
 The use of criteria allowed for significant proposals to be shown, ensuring a focussed and proportional assessment.
 In addition to this, all sites considered for the MIR were assessed in a constraints database, this looked at many elements, amongst them were environmental aspects.
-This approach was generally accepted by the Consultation Authorities but it was stated that additional site specific assessments, against the specific SEA topics, and consideration of new proposals should be included in the SEA process moving forward. - 1.39 In addition to the Consultation Authority comments, the fact that there has been new sites put forward through the MIR consultation, and that there has then been finalisation of which sites will be allocated in the Proposed Plan, has required that a new site assessment process be undertaken.
-The finalised approach is shown in the bullet points below: - Appendix 4 shows settlement maps with sites against the relevant constraints.
+This approach was generally accepted by the Consultation Authorities but it was stated that additional site specific assessments, against the specific SEA topics, and consideration of new proposals should be included in the SEA process moving forward. - 1.40 In addition to the Consultation Authority comments, the fact that there has been new sites put forward through the MIR consultation, and that there has then been finalisation of which sites will be allocated in the Proposed Plan, has required that a new site assessment process be undertaken.
+The finalised approach is shown in the bullet points below: - Appendix 4 (updated) shows settlement maps with sites against the relevant constraints.
 This is in line with PAN 1/2010 which states that proposals should be clearly set out on a map base.
-In addition, there is also a commentary on each respective settlement assessed. - Appendix 5 (a) shows an assessment of the new sites that are to be included in the Proposed Plan against the SEA topics.
-In addition to the assessment there is also a commentary on the site and proposed mitigation measures. - Appendix 5 (b) shows an assessment of the new sites that are not included in the Proposed Plan against the SEA topics.
+In addition, there is also a commentary on each respective settlement assessed. - Appendix 5 (a) (updated) shows an assessment of the new sites that are to be included in the Proposed Plan against the SEA topics.
+In addition to the assessment there is also a commentary on the site and proposed mitigation measures. - Appendix 5 (b) (updated) shows an assessment of the new sites that are not included in the Proposed Plan against the SEA topics.
 Again there is a commentary on the site, where appropriate there is discussion of environmental aspects which have contributed to the non-allocation. - Appendix 5 (c) is the baseline which is described in PAN 1/2010.
 It is a spread sheet that lists all of the sites that have not been included in this particular SEA assessment, and it provides justification of this decision.
-These sites have been considered in the context of cumulative effects, discussed on p14. - Appendix 5 (d) shows the relevant records from the site assessment database showing new sites that came forward from the MIR Consultation or from further assessment of allocation options.
-These are split by sites that are included in the Proposed Plan and sites that are not included. - 1.40 To ensure the site assessment process remained proportional criteria were used to ensure that only sites considered significant were fully assessed in the Addendum.
-To be included in the full assessment only the sites that met the following criteria were included: - Located in one of the three Strategic Development Areas; - 1ha or above in area: - Where relevant, 10 units or above;
+These sites have been considered in the context of cumulative effects, discussed on p14. - 1.41 To ensure the site assessment process remained proportional criteria were used to ensure that only sites considered significant were fully assessed in the Addendum.
+To be included in the full assessment only the sites that met the following criteria were included: - Located in one of the three Strategic Development Areas; - 1ha or above in area; - Where relevant, 10 units or above;